 Yes, all of our units are locked.
 Locked units provide an additional level of safety for all of our patients and visitors at Palo Verde Behavioral Health.

 Your treatment team will start working on your discharge plan upon your admission.
 The discharge plan will include a safety plan both for you and your family/guardian.
 We will provide an appointment for outpatient treatment if it is part of your discharge plan.
 Upon discharge you will be given a script for your medication to last seven to 10 days.

-Our intake and admissions office provides no-cost assessment services 24/7.
+Our admissions office provides no-cost assessment services 24/7.
 If you or someone you know is struggling and may be in need of treatment at Palo Verde Behavioral Health, don’t hesitate to call 520-322-2888 today.